A Look at Challenger 350 Range: Can it Cross the Atlantic Ocean?

 Entering service for the first time in 2014, Bombardier’s Challenger 350 was highly anticipated at the time of its release.
 Though it’s the second smallest aircraft in Bombardier’s line-up, the luxurious aircraft offered passengers the ultimate comfort and convenience for flights of any duration.

 The Challenger 350 is considered as the new and improved 300, which first entered service back in 2001.
-For a decade, the Challenger 300 was widely successful, but Bombardier could see there was room for improvement.
-With the 300 as the base model, Bombardier upgraded the interior upholstery, extended the cabin height, increased the range capability, and boosted efficiency to produce the Challenger 350.
+For a decade, the Challenger 300 was widely successful, but Bombardier could see there was room for improvement; this version of the Challenger jet made a great foundation for a new and improved jet.

 With more than a million hours of flight time, the 300/350 aircraft boasts a 99.79 percent dispatch reliability rate, pushing it to the top of the charter aircraft list.